Andy-thor/StickMan/README.md

 </div>

 <div align="center">
-  StickMan is a free software developed in Python and GTK for the Linux systems.
+  StickMan is a free software developed in Python and GTK for the Linux, Windows and macOS systems.
 </div>

 <div align="center">